quietly Protecting our future

 The community consultation process yielded a decisive, unambiguous result.
 A petition to NSW Parliament opposing this development carried 12000 signatures.
 85% of the staggering 1582 submissions opposed the development.
 In the NSW Dept of Planning, Industry and Environment’s media release of March 20, Deputy Secretary of Crown Lands Anne Skewes said, ‘We’ve heard loud and clear that the proposal shouldn’t go ahead,’ because of ‘overwhelming community opposition to a proposal for helicopter charter flights.’

 Good call.
 Our local community heaved a huge sign of relief.
-Until letters arrived advising without any explanation that now, ‘Crown Lands will consider any feedback from FlyBlue and whether an alternate proposal that addresses community concerns is possible, prior to making a decision.’
-A decision was made, so what happened?
-Why the flip-flop?
+Until letters arrived, advising without any explanation why, that now, ‘Crown Lands will consider any feedback from FlyBlue and whether an alternate proposal that addresses community concerns is possible, prior to making a decision.’

 Where is the katoomba airfield?